bsutherland/JuceOPLVSTi/readme.md

 # OPL VST plugin #

 This VST instrument provides an emulated OPL sound chip.
 It provides all features of the OPL2, and some features of the OPL3.
+It is distributed under the GPLv2 or later.

 See here for binaries, screenshots etc: http://bsutherland.github.io/JuceOPLVSTi/